 You can apply a uniform fill to objects.
 Uniform fills are solid colors you can choose or create using color models and color palettes.
-For information about creating colors, see "Color" on page 347.

 To apply a uniform fill

 - 1 Select an object. - 2 Click a color on the color palette.